jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ### Spellcasting

 Each spell costs WIL HP and effects one target unless otherwise noted.
+If a spell is aimed at an unwilling target, they may force a contest to half the effects.
 A spell's effects double by doubling the HP spent.

 Spell Name|Cost
 :--|--:
-counterspell|2
 darkness|1
 detect magic|1
 feather fall|1
 fireball (2 harm, 3 adjacent targets)|3
+heal (+2 BOD HP)|1
 illusion (1 sense)|1
 invisibility|2
 levitate|2